Secrets Management Cheat Sheet¶

 Depending on a secret's function and what it protects, the lifetime could be from minutes (think end-to-end encrypted chats with perfect forward secrecy) to years (consider hardware secrets).

 User credentials are excluded from regular rotating.
-These should only be rotated if there is suspicion or evidence that they have been compromised.
+These should only be rotated if there is suspicion or evidence that they have been compromised, according to NIST recommendations.

 When secrets are no longer required or potentially compromised, you must securely revoke them to restrict access.
 With (TLS) certificates, this also involves certificate revocation.